-6. Spend as much time thinking about your first-day outfit as students.
+6. Spend as much time thinking about your first-day outfitas students do.

 7. Spend even longer figuring out your first-day read aloud.

-8. Prepare for back-to-school night with the precision of a military operation.
+8. Prepare for back-to-school night with the same precision as prepping for a military operation.

 9. Smile on the first day (or any day after).